d2tsb/Population/README.md

 being intends to go.
 It should show that probability is not probability, since the outcome and generation, vary from time to time, hardly depending on the seed (time) set.
-Try it out on your, and run it a couple of times, to get an own picture.
+Try it out on your own, and run it a couple of times, to get an own picture.

 ## Features:
 It features a terminal UI written in ANSI-ESCAPE.
 The TUI shows the current state of the Agentclusters.

+Lightweight and efficient selfwritten container datastructure 'Vector.h', which replaces the <vector> stdlib.

 ## Details:
 the project was developed under my old git account,